 - 1. When the chairperson of the assembly asks for your attention, give it immediately. - 2.
 Be courteous to the performers and to your fellow students.
 If a particular assembly warrants applause, the applause is to be courteous and generous. - 3.
-Students are to remain in their respective area and seats until dismissed. - 4.
+Talking, whispering, whistling, stamping of feet, and booing are discourteous. - 4.
+Students are to remain in their respective area and seats until dismissed. - 5.
 Students behaving improperly will be removed from the assembly and will be subject to disciplinary action.